-Here are the items within the VoIP section: Wizard, General Settings, Phone Port, PSTN Dial Plan, VoIP Dial Plan and Ring &Tone.
+There are four items within the VoIP section: Wizard, General Settings, Phone Configuration and PSTN Dial Plan.

 Wizard

 This section provides easy setup for your VoIP service.
 Phone port 1 and 2 can be registered to different SIP Service Provider.